lilyhanhub/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

-Performing analysis on Kickstarter data to uncover trends
+## Overview  of Project:

-## Overview  of Project: explain the purpose of this analysis
+explain the purpose of this analysis: Performing analysis on Kickstarter data to uncover trends

 ## Analysis and Challenges: